Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 Relax again.
 Close your eyes and look inside yourself.
 Relax some more.
 Might you want to be an Explorer of the Unknown?
 Or, a Maker of New Things?
 Choose one path to follow for now.
 Note: You must only focus on one path for now so that you can really push yourself in the context of this activity.
 Use your answer to Step 1 to think about your choice.

+  If you picked DARN!!!  please go to the Maker step.

+  If you picked  COOL!!! please go to the Explorer step.

 ### Explorer or Maker - Step 3

 If you are an Explorer then please go to the Explorer Step